Pierre de Bourdeille, seigneur de Brantôme: Life

 He was given several benefices, the most important of which was the lay abbacy of Saint-Pierre de Brantôme, but had no inclination for an ecclesiastical career.
 He became a soldier and came into contact with many of the great leaders of the continental wars.
 He travelled in Italy; in Scotland, where he accompanied Mary, Queen of Scots (then the widow of Francis II of France); in England, where he saw Elizabeth I (1561, 1579); in Morocco, where he took part in Don García de Toledo's conquest of Badis (1564); and in Spain and Portugal.

 Brantôme fought on the galleys of the Order of Malta, and accompanied his great friend, the French commander Filippo di Piero Strozzi, in the latter's expedition to Terceira, in which Strozzi was killed (1582).
 During the Wars of Religion under Charles IX, he fought for the Catholics (including at the siege of La Rochelle), but he allowed himself to be won over temporarily by the ideas of the Huguenot reformers.
 Though he publicly separated himself from Protestantism, it had a marked effect on his mind.

 A fall from his horse compelled him to retire into private life about 1589, and he spent his last years in writing his Memoirs of the illustrious men and women whom he had known.
+He never married.

 His life was the subject of the historical drama film Dames galantes (1990) that focused on his relations with women.
 The lead role was played by Richard Bohringer.

 Memoirs

-De Bourdeille left distinct orders that his manuscript should be printed; a first edition appeared late (1665–1666) and not very complete.
+Brantôme left distinct orders that his manuscript should be printed; a first edition appeared late (1665–1666) and not very complete.
 Later editions include: